Mount Lucania: Climbing History

 The first ascent of Mount Lucania was made in 1937 by Bradford Washburn and Robert Hicks Bates.
 They used an airplane to reach Walsh Glacier, 2670 m above sea level; the use of air support for mountaineering was novel at the time.
 Washburn called upon Bob Reeve, a famous Alaskan bush pilot, who later replied by cable to Washburn, "Anywhere you'll ride, I'll fly".
 The ski-equipped Fairchild F-51 made several trips to the landing site on the glacier without event in May, but on landing with Washburn and Bates in June, the plane sank into unseasonal slush.
 Washburn, Bates and Reeve pressed hard for five days to get the airplane out and Reeve was eventually able to get the airplane airborne with all excess weight removed and with the assistance of a smooth icefall with a steep drop.
-Washburn and Bates continued on foot to make the first ascent of Lucania, and in an epic descent and journey to civilization, they hiked over 150 mi through the wilderness to safety in the small town of Burwash Landing in the Yukon.
+Washburn and Bates continued on foot to make the first ascent of Lucania on July 8 and moved on to Mount Steele, completing the second ascent on July 11.
+In an epic descent and journey to civilization, they hiked over 150 mi through the wilderness to safety in the small town of Burwash Landing in the Yukon.

 Washburn's party was forced to abandon a great deal of gear—more than 1,000 pounds of cameras, surveying equipment and other supplies—on Walsh Glacier.
 In 2022, an expedition led by U.S. professional skier Griffin Post located Washburn's lost equipment, which had been carried 14 miles from its original location by the glacier.
-Assisted by officials from Canada’s National Parks service and a team of archaeologists, much of the gear was collected and cleaned.
+Assisted by officials from Canada's National Park Service and a team of archaeologists, much of the gear was collected and cleaned.